roed314/FiniteGroups/ProposedSchema.md

 schur_multiplier  | integer[] | Primary invariants for the Schur multiplier (H_2(G, Z))
 order_stats       | numeric[] | List of pairs `(o, m)` where `m` is the number of elements of order `o`. elt_rep_type      | smallint  | Code for the main way that elements are encoded in conjugacy class and subgroup tables.
-0=generators+relations, -1=permutation rep, 1=integer matrices, q=matrices over GF(q) all_subgroups_known   | boolean   | Whether we store all subgroups of this group normal_subgroups_known | boolean   | Whether we store all normal subgroups of this group maximal_subgroups_known | boolean  | Whether we store all maximal subgroups of this group subgroup_inclusions_known | boolean | Whether we store inclusion relationships among subgroups of this group outer_equivalence | boolean   | Whether subgroups are stored up to automorphism (as opposed to up to conjugacy) subgroup_index_bound | smallint  | If not `NULL`, we store all (equivalence classes of) subgroups of index up to this bound.
+0=generators+relations, -1=permutation rep, 1=integer matrices, q=matrices over GF(q) perm_gens     | numeric[] | encoded generators for a minimal permutation representation of this group (NULL if abelian or transitive degree too large) all_subgroups_known   | boolean   | Whether we store all subgroups of this group normal_subgroups_known | boolean   | Whether we store all normal subgroups of this group maximal_subgroups_known | boolean  | Whether we store all maximal subgroups of this group sylow_subgroups_known | boolean  | Whether we store all sylow subgroups of this group subgroup_inclusions_known | boolean | Whether we store inclusion relationships among subgroups of this group outer_equivalence | boolean   | Whether subgroups are stored up to automorphism (as opposed to up to conjugacy) subgroup_index_bound | smallint  | If not `NULL`, we store all (equivalence classes of) subgroups of index up to this bound.
 Additional subgroups may also be stored (for example, normal subgroups, maximal subgroups, or subgroups of small order)